 Here I show to make this baharat marinated chickpea sandwich.
 Please do try this and if you do make it, then please do tag #recipesfromapantry on Instagram or twitter so that I can pop over and have a look.
 It is really, really awesome for me when you make any one of my recipes.

 Thank you for reading my baharat marinated chickpea sandwich recipe post.
-This post is sponsored by some really lovely folk.
-Thank you for supporting them, as they make it possible for me to continue dreaming up recipes, African recipes, Sierra Leonean recipes, travel plans and much more for you.
+Thank you for supporting me, as they make it possible for me to continue dreaming up recipes, African recipes, Sierra Leonean recipes, travel plans and much more for you.
 Opinions as always, are my own.

 - 1 tsp cumin seeds